awez/amirrajan.github.com/_posts/2013-07-23-why-so-mean.md

 - Ask them directly about their opinions, give them the opportunity to speak

 ###The "motivator" personality
 These guys will give energy to the team.
-Their the ones that'll wish everyone "happy _Monday_" :-)
+They're the ones that'll wish everyone "happy _Monday_" :-)
 - If you want an idea sold, this is your guy
 - Helps team morale
 - Great facilitators for meetings